robparrott/ansible-vagrant/README.md

 	ansible-vagrant
 ===============

 A vagrant module for ansible, that lets you control vagrant VMs from an ansible playbook.
+(BLAH)

 ## Overview